Bitcullis

 - Strong modulation: Set Hori Decimate ~30%, Vert Decimate ~25%, Luma to Hori ~80%.

-- Heavy processing: Increase both Luma and Chroma Poster to high values.
+- Heavy processing: Increase both Luma Poster and Chroma Poster to high values.

-- Random dithering: Enable Dithering with random mode (Switch 10 On).
+- Random dithering: Enable Dithering using Random mode (Switch 10 On).

 - Bit reversal: Enable Bit Order (Switch 8) for chaotic value remapping.